hyperledger-labs/splice/README.md

 1. `find . -name '.daml' | xargs rm -r`
 2. `sbt compile`
 3. Check-in the updated lock file which should now match CI.

+## Auth0 Configuration

+We use Auth0 as our IAM integration & OAuth provider for applications we (as DA/the Canton Network team) run in our Google Cloud cluster(s).
+This section elucidates how this is currently set up, but keep in mind this is not necessarily how we'd advise users of self-hosted validators to set up an Auth0 integration.
+For that, they should look at the relevant runbook docs section.

+### Tenant & Application Layout

+Currently we maintain two tenants with some application clients in them:

+1. `canton-network-test`: A tenant dedicated for test environments
+    - `Local Wallet UI`: An application to support wallet UIs running on localhost
+    - `Wallet (Test Application)`: Currently unused, but intended to experiment with API scopes
+2. `canton-network-dev`: The tenant dedicated for our cluster deployments
+    - `Validator1 Auth`: A monolith application that supports all validator1-hosted UIs (Splitwise, Directory, and Wallet) running on all cluster deployments (scratch, staging, dev, and test)
+    - `SPA Experiment`: An application for the SPA experiment located in `/experiments/auth0-spa` in this repository
+    - `API Explorer Machine`: An application that was created by default when the tenant was made.
+Currently unused, but we may wish to use this in the future for getting tokens for automating application client management

+If you don't have access to either tenant, give a shout in the #team-canton-network-internal Slack channel.
+Any admin of the tenant may invite anyone else (and everyone is an admin by default).